clzls/clzls.github.io/README.md

 # clzls.github.io -- A building blog
 The blog is currently building.
 The Simplified Chinese version will soon be built.
-A English (Chinese style maybe) version is also on the schedule.
+In the near future a English (Chinese style maybe ^o^) version will also be put on the schedule.